Google Ads Strategy for Profitable SME Growth

 Integrate offline conversion data for complete customer journey insight

-This approach is extensively discussed in our digital marketing analysis methodology.
+This approach is extensively covered in our digital marketing analysis methodology.

 3. Automation with control

 The new generation of Google Ads requires a balance between automation and human oversight.
-The introduction of Google Ads Expert and Google Analytics Expert as AI agents offers support, but strategic decisions remain a human domain.
-For teams that want to follow AI training, this is a crucial component of modern marketing competencies.
+The introduction of Google Ads Expert and Google Analytics Expert as AI agents offers support, but strategic decisions remain within the human domain.
+For teams looking to undergo AI training, this is a crucial component of modern marketing competencies.

 Advanced targeting in the privacy era